Menu Close

-HousePanel is designed to work with Hubitat, Universal Devices ISY hubs, and Sonos.
+HousePanel is designed to work with Hubitat and Universal Devices ISY hubs.
+Sonos hubs are also supported but this feature is experimental and not fully documented.
 If you have multiple hubs you can link all of them to your HousePanel setup.
 For Hubitat hubs, installation begins with installing HousePanel.groovy file into your account.
 You will find the HousePanel.groovy file in the main hpserver GitHub repository.
 For Universal Devices ISY you do not need to install anything additional but you need to know the IP address and login credentials for your ISY hub.
-Same for Sonos.
+You can install any number of Hubitat and ISY hubs, and a single Sonos account.
+This feature is a great way to make a gradual transition from one hub to another.
+Multiple Hubitat hubs on any account have been tested to work properly.

-To install the groovy app into Hubitat, begin by opening the source from GitHub found here.
+You can also instal the groovy app manually by opening the source from GitHub found here.

 https://github.com/kewashi/HousePanel/blob/master/HousePanel.groovy